Minnesota

 You do not need to show ID to vote if your registration is current and active.
 Your registration is considered “current” if you registered at least 21 days before Election Day and haven’t relocated.
 Your registration is considered “active” if you have voted in the past four years.

-• A voter will need a witness when they vote and complete their ballot.
+• A voter will need a witness when they vote and complete their absentee ballot.
 The witness can be either a registered Minnesota voter or a notary, and the witness must sign the signature envelope and list their address.
 The voter must show the witness their proof of residence when they fill out the registration form.

 Minnesota does not have provisional ballots.